lagotto/lagotto/docs/api.md

 * Version 4 of the API (write/update/delete for admin users) was released January 22, 2014 (ALM 2.11).
 * Version 5 of the API was released April 24, 2014 (ALM 2.14).
+* Since the 3.10 release (December 18, 2014) Lagotto uses `works` instead of `articles` internally.
+The v4 and v5 API still use `articles` to not break existing integrations.

 ### Base URL
 * API calls to the version 4 APIs start with `/api/v4/`